 Learning Outside the Classroom

-Business & Society Conference
+Business, Government & Society Conference

 The annual Ariel Halpern Lecture on Ethics and Social Responsibility presents prominent individuals who have exemplified principled business leadership in their work and life.
 Tom Linebarger, the Chairman and CEO of Cummins, gave this year’s Halpern Lecture while visiting campus for Professor Curt Welling’s Business & Society mini course.
 During the Halpern Lecture, Linebarger shared how he brings his personal values and a global mindset to leadership and decision-making.
 The emphasis on diversity and inclusion is what first attracted Linebarger to the company over twenty years ago.
 With manufacturing happening on six continents, Cummins has to think critically about how to create a unifying company culture while existing in so many locations.
 Linebarger stressed the importance of balancing global expansion with adherence to the core values that hold the business together.
 “The how,” he said, “matters as much as the what.”
 Read more about this year's Halpern Lecture.

 This series of on-campus talks, features senior executives and global leaders interacting with the Tuck community on issues at the intersection of business and government.
 This program is made possible by a generous donation from Bernt Killingstad T'86, the Managing Director at Lincoln Property Company.